-You may be asking yourself, “Why should I choose swimming pool equipment repair over buying new equipment?
+You may ask yourself, “Why should I choose swimming pool equipment repair over buying new equipment?

-The answer is simple, with the advances in technology today, new equipment is environmentally friendly, reduces waste, and also saves you money in the long run, however, repairing existing equipment can be less expensive at the time.
-While it isn’t always possible to fix broken equipment, you would be amazed how what you thought was beyond repair is not.
+The answer is simple, with the advances in technology today, new equipment is environmentally friendly, reduces waste, and also saves you money in the long run; however, repairing existing equipment can be less expensive at the time.
+While fixing broken equipment isn’t always possible, you would be amazed how what you thought was beyond repair is not.

-If you want to stay safe while swimming, it’s always best to avoid mixing water and electricity.
-Pool equipment is built to keep the electronics insulated from liquid, but if you notice any cracks in your pool’s lights, it means they’re no longer watertight.
+To stay safe while swimming, avoiding mixing water and electricity is always best.
+Pool equipment is built to keep the electronics insulated from liquid, but if you notice any cracks in your pool’s lights, they’re no longer watertight.
 Unless you have experience with electronics and wiring, call a professional to take care of any lighting replacements or repairs.

 Pump or Filter

 Is your pool water dirty even after the filter has been running?
-This is a sign that there could be a problem with your pump or filtration system.
+This is a sign of a problem with your pump or filtration system.

 First, check the filter to see if it needs to be switched out for a new one.
-If the filter is clean but water isn’t moving through, the pump will need to be repaired.
+The pump must be repaired if the filter is clean, but the water isn’t moving through.

-If you’ve checked this equipment and everything seems to be intact, there could be a buildup of debris in your pool’s pipe and drain system.
+If you’ve checked this equipment and everything seems intact, there could be debris buildup in your pool’s pipe and drain system.
 Getting this cleaned out will help keep your filtration system from being overworked.

 Don’t Forget to Maintain Your Pool and Water